This is part 2 of 3 of the motivation series.

 Ask yourself what you want to accomplish within 3 months and break it down into 3 milestones.

 1 milestone per month.
-Take these to break it down even further until you have a step you can take every day to move forward.
+Then take these to break it down even further until you have a step you can take every day to move forward.

 5. FOCUS ON THE IMPORTANT THINGS FIRST

 Once you took a nap or went for a walk & took a little time for yourself and know what you want then you can start evaluating what’s really important & what you want to accomplish right now.

 I personally like to use the Eisenhower matrix to evaluate what’s really urgent and important right now.